opt command line parserThis document describes opt,

 2.3.3 Environment strings

-`BIRTHDAY' as its option environment variable, and if the
+as its option environment variable, and if the environment

--y1989'.
-The environment options are assigned before any command line
+options are assigned before any command line options,

-therefore a useful place for storing default options that you don't want to have
+place for storing default options that you don't want

 setenv BIRTHDAY "-m9 -y1989"